Is "The Sun Is Also A Star" Based On A Real-Life Love Story?

 Can two strangers fall in love over the course of a day?
-Nicola Yoon's 2016 YA novel, The Sun Is Also a Star, aims to melt your armor until you exclaim, "Yes!"
+Nicola Yoon's 2016 YA novel, The Sun Is Also a Star, aims to melt your armour until you exclaim, "Yes!"

 Advertisement